networknt/light-session-4j/README.md

 ## Project module:

 session-core           --- core components and interfaces for the session management.
 It should be included any type of repository.
+And this module also provide in memory session manager for single node.

 hazelcast-mananger     --- use hazelcast as repository for session management.
 Session will be persisted in the hazelcast distributed cache repository.